0xpranav62/foundry-fundme/README.md

 # Foundry-Fundme

-Simple solidity contract with preforms basic fund and withdraw options developed using foundry.
+Simple solidity contract which performs basic fund and withdraw options developed using foundry.

 ## Run